testground/testground/ROADMAP.md

 This might combine different languages, runners (k8s, docker, local), and context (developer env, CI env, k8s env).

-### Milestone 2: Every known stability issue has been solved
+### Milestone 2: We have identified and reached our user's stability requirements.
+We resolved "most" of them

 - local runner,
 - docker runner,